JetBrains/kotlin-web-site/docs/topics/scripting/custom-script-deps-tutorial.md

 2. Create the `src/main/kotlin/` directory in the module and add Kotlin source file, for example, `host.kt`.

 3. Define the `main` function for the application.
 The application should run with one argument – the path to the script file – and execute the script.
-You'll define the script execution in a separate function `evalFile` on the next step.
+You'll define the script execution in a separate function `evalFile` in the next step.
 Declare it empty for now.

    `main` can look like this: